wallarm/product-documentation/docs/2.18/updating-migrating/nginx-modules.md

 ## Update procedure

-* If WAF node and postanalytics modules are installed on the same server, then follow the instrutions below to update all packages.
+* If filtering node and postanalytics modules are installed on the same server, then follow the instrutions below to update all packages.
-* If WAF node and postanalytics modules are installed on different servers, then first update the postanalytics module following these [instructions](separate-postanalytics.md) and perform the steps below for WAF node modules.
+* If filtering node and postanalytics modules are installed on different servers, then first update the postanalytics module following these [instructions](separate-postanalytics.md) and perform the steps below for filtering node modules.

-## Step 1: Add new Wallarm WAF repository
+## Step 1: Add new Wallarm repository

-Delete the previous Wallarm WAF repository address and add a repository with a new WAF node version package.
+Delete the previous Wallarm repository address and add a repository with a new Wallarm node version package.
 Please use the commands for the appropriate platform.

 **CentOS and Amazon Linux 2**